Lanester

 Lanester (/fr/; Lannarstêr) is a commune in the Morbihan department in Brittany, in north-western France.

 It is the largest suburb of the city of Lorient, across the river Scorff to the east.

+Lanester Velodrome Stadium was built there in 2015.

 Demographics

 Inhabitants of Lanester are called Lanestériens.

 Geography

 The mouth of the river Scorff separates the town of Lorient from the town of Lanester.
 Lanester is on the left bank while Lorient is on the right bank.
 The mouth of river Blavet forms a natural boundary to the east and to the south.